 There are many ways to carry your tent on a backpack, but that makes your journey uncomfortable and may even lay to the injury.
 We will cover the essential techniques to bring your tent and make your journey more comfortable.
 Mainly there are two main types inside your backpack and outside of it.
 Usually, the one you choose depends on the sort of bag that you have.

 Which type of Backpack you have?

 One thing we have to make it clear which kind of pack we are using.
 Mainly there are two types of a backpack in the frame-like structure.
-That is an internal frame and external frame.
-Both kinds of bag are viral in the market and will make your journey more comfortable.
+That is an internal frame and an external frame.
+Both kinds of bags are viral in the market and will make your journey more comfortable.

 How can I know if the Frame is Internal or External?